learnrelay/learnrelay/content/queries/variables.md

 }
 ```

-`setVariables` is not executed synchronously, so after a while, when `this.props` is populated with the new variables, the query is executed with the new sort order.
+After calling `setVariable`, it takes some time until the changed variables are populated to `this.props`.
+Only then the query is executed with the new sort order.

 ## Prepare variables